-The NAASC helps to organize NRAO Community Days and other regional workshops in the USA and Canada to promote ALMA to the astronomical community and describe the tools needed to write proposals.
-These workshops focus on preparation of proposals and observations, and feature talks on the observatory's capabilities, mm/submm interferometry observing techniques, and the tools required to design effective ALMA projects.
+The NAASC helps to organize NRAO Community Days and other regional workshops in the USA and Canada to promote ALMA to the astronomical community, describe the tools needed to write proposals, and techniques for PI and archival data processing.
+These workshops feature talks on the observatory's capabilities, mm/submm interferometry observing techniques, the tools required to design effective ALMA projects, data processing, and data visualization.
 Attendees learn to use the ALMA Observing Tool (OT), the software used to prepare and submit observing proposals.
 The workshops may include a hands-on session to introduce attendees to imaging ALMA data with CASA.
 At the request of the hosts, the workshops may also include talks and information on CASA tasks for simulating ALMA observations.
 Future workshops are arranged in response to the level of interest from the user community.
 NRAO Community Days and ALMA workshops can be organized and hosted by university groups or research institutes, or can be tied to other scientific meetings or workshops.

-The NAASC also supports NRAO special sessions, splinter sessions and training events at AAS meetings and other meetings of the astronomical community throughout the year.
+The NAASC also supports NRAO special sessions, splinter sessions, webinars and training events at AAS meetings and other meetings of the astronomical community throughout the year.
 These events promote all NRAO observing facilities, and include a focus on the tools needed to prepare effective proposals.
 NAASC staff describe ALMA capabilities, NAASC support services, ALMA user tools, and CASA data reduction and analysis techniques.